prodgang/bookofprimes/_sources/words/prod/latt.md

 C: No.
 I: Not really a proof then is it lol

 Formally speaking, the difference between the logics all comes down to whether or not you're willing to automatically assume that for any $a$, $a \lor \lnot a$.
-This is called the Law of Excluded Middel because it rules out any weird edge cases between True and False.
-Classical logicians say yes to excluded middle, intuitionistic logicians say no. It's worth emphasizing intuitionists don't assume the opposite (though there is [another logic](https://en.wikipedia.org/wiki/Paraconsistent_logic) which allows it), they just stay silent on it.
-While the classical logician says "of course $a$ is either true of false", the intuitionist says "I am yet to prove $a$ and yet to prove $\lnot a$".
+This is called the Law of Excluded Middle because it rules out any weird edge cases between True and False.
+Classical logicians say yes to excluded middle, intuitionistic logicians don't.
+It's worth emphasizing intuitionists don't assume the opposite (though there is [another logic](https://en.wikipedia.org/wiki/Paraconsistent_logic) which allows it), they just stay silent on it.
+While the classical logician says "of course $a$ is either true of false", the intuitionist says "I am yet to prove $a$ or $\lnot a$".

+Having been through a non-classical logic phase myself, it was quite a fun coincidence that intutionism appeared to be making a come back in a completely independent number system.
+From what I understand, lattices are a useful way for comparing the differences between classical and intuitionistic logic.
 Heyting is a dead intuitionist and so Heyting algebras are all about intuitionistic logic.
 Boole is a dead classical logician and so Boolean algebras are all about classical logic.
 In particular, a Boolean algebra is a Heyting algebra which also satisfies the equation $a \lor \lnot a = \top$ for every $a$.
 The subset lattice from [here](sections:pre:lattice) is actually a Boolean algebra.
-The negation of a subset is the subset that has all the elements the first one didn't so taking the union gives back the whole set.
+The negation of a subset is the subset that has all and only the elements the first one didn't, so taking the union gives back the whole set.

 Let's check some examples on $\downarrow 30$ from [before](lat30).
 Remember that $\top$ is $[[], [], []]$ and $\bot$ is $[]$ because we got rid of $0$:
 * Recall $[[]] \to [] = [0, [], []]$.
 Then $[[]] \sqcup [0, [], []] = [[], [], []]$.
 No middle!